How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 3. Cost Reduction and Scalability

-Eliminating physical badges for visitors and contractors cuts printing and replacement costs.
+Eliminating plastic badges reduces production and replacement costs.

 Real-World Case Study: Protecting Sensitive Areas in a National Healthcare Network

-A national healthcare network operating 120 hospitals and clinics faced challenges in:
+A national healthcare provider with 120 hospitals and clinics struggled to:

-Managing physical access to records storage and critical medical equipment areas.
+Manage access to medical record rooms and equipment areas.

 50% reduction in unauthorized access incidents.